 Again, that’s because the marijuana industry is red-hot.

 If you've been reading International Man, you already know this.
 I've been covering the opportunity in marijuana stocks for months.

 It’s already a $7 billion industry.
 By 2021, the industry is projected to be worth nearly $23 billion.

-In other words, it’s on pace to more than triple in size over the next four years.
+In other words, it’s on pace to more than triple in size over the next three years.
 That’s a staggering growth rate.
 But even that might be lowballing the industry’s potential.

 In fact, one “potrepreneur” at the conference told me he thinks the marijuana industry will soon be worth $100 billion.

 That’s a bold call.
 But this guy knew his stuff.

 He studied finance at the Wharton School of the University of Pennsylvania.
 He was an analyst for McKinsey & Company.
 He worked on mergers and acquisitions for Deutsche Bank in London.
 And most recently, he served as the VP of corporate strategy for a major U.S. real estate company.

 In other words, the guy was no slouch.
 More importantly, he could work in just about any industry.
 And yet, he wanted to conquer the marijuana market.